 This would be in the case of some Coastal Skipper courses or mile builders.

-When this happens, the course requires that a full passage plan is prepared, including ports of refuge, emergency contacts, full appraisal of the passage, and check-in points and schedules, which are monitored twice daily on shore by the “designated person”
+When this happens, the course requires that a full passage plan is prepared, including ports of refuge, emergency contacts, full appraisal of the passage, and check-in points and schedules, which are monitored twice daily on shore by the “designated person ashore” or “DPA”

 We maintain current GBRMPA permits for the entire great barrier reef zone, allowing us to conduct training.